CtrlK

 Conciseness

 The skill is extremely verbose at ~400+ lines, with significant redundancy (e.g., schema validation checklist repeats schema issues section, pre-submission checklist repeats earlier points).
-It explains many concepts Claude already knows (error handling patterns, pagination, basic Go testing) and includes generic patterns like 'Handle partial failures gracefully' that add no actionable value.
+It explains many concepts Claude already knows (error handling patterns, pagination, basic Go testing) and includes generic patterns (batch operations, command execution) that are described abstractly rather than providing unique value.

 1 / 3